Your studies during industrial action

 • Our counsellors are trained to support all students, no matter their individual circumstance.
 They, along with our mental health advisers and disability advisers are here for all students if you need to talk, but this is only part of our longer-term commitment to mental health and wellbeing as we continue to enhance mental health and wellbeing support at LSE.

-• The Wellbeing team has restructured its approach to supporting students, so that you can be seen more quickly and directed to the right individual to assist you.
+• The Student Wellbeing Services team has restructured its approach to supporting students, so that you can be seen more quickly and directed to the right individual to assist you.
 Over the past year, we have increased the number of student counsellors and mental health advisors, workshops, and support groups.

 What about compensation and fee refund requests?

 LSE is working hard to minimise disruption as much as possible during periods of industrial action.
 This includes putting in place mitigations to help remedy the impact of strikes and support students, as well as making sure you're not assessed on any material missed because a teaching session was cancelled.
+It is also important to remember that many staff will not be on strike and campus is open as normal.

 What does ‘action short of a strike’ mean?